View Paul Wilson's Obituary on oleantimesherald.com and share memories

 Paul was predeceased by his mother, Delloeen Wilson Skroback on April 19, 2010; a son, Paul "Willie" Wilson on Feb.
 16, 2006; a brother, Keith T. Skroback on June 4, 2017; and a sister, Geraldine V. Thomas in May of 2009.

 A memorial service will be held at noon Tuesday (April 16, 2019) at the St. John's Lutheran Church, 36 N. Fourth St., Allegany, followed by a luncheon.
-The Rev. Dr. Derek J. Cheek, pastor of the Immanuel Lutheran Church, will officiate.
+The Rev. Dr. Derek J. Cheek, pastor of St. John's Lutheran Church, will officiate.

 Arrangements are under the direction of the Letro-McIntosh-Spink Funeral Home Inc., 646 E. State St., Olean.